 Employers facing vicarious liability suits often defend themselves by trying to prove that their employees weren't acting within the scope of employment.
 Since employers aren't liable for the negligence of independent contractors, an employer may also argue that the employee wasn't really an employee at all.
 For example, a hospital may emphasize the limited role it plays in supervising its doctors' work and show evidence of the doctor's staff privileges.

 If you recovered in the operating room only to discover that someone left a clamp in your abdomen, you probably would want to be compensated for your suffering.
 But which parties are ultimately responsible and what kinds of damages may you claim from each defendant?
 Malpractice claims are usually quite complex, but determining vicarious liability can make it even more difficult.
-Before you hire an attorney, though, you owe it to yourself to have a legal professional review your claim at no charge.
+Before you hire an attorney, though, you owe it to yourself to have a legal professional review your claim.

 Contact a qualified medical malpractice attorney to make sure your rights are protected.